Three useful Boston versions

 Choose the area with the fewest corrections

-Use this when you only have one night and cannot afford to spend the trip fixing the wrong base.
+Use this when you only have one night and cannot afford to spend the trip correcting the wrong base.

-• Seaport is safest for work or Fort Point.
+• Seaport is safest for work, Fort Point, waterfront dinners, and cleaner airport movement.

-• Fenway is safest when the event or museum is the point.
+• Fenway is safest when the event, museum, campus, or Longwood block is the point.

 48 hours